andersmateusz/ShopwareDevOps/README.md

 # Production
 There will be separate commands, docker-compose.yml, composer.json and package.json with caching more strict requirements and dockware production image

+# Plugins shared with other projects
+Locking to project by branches or tags